mt-sette/mt-sette/README.md

-- 👋 Hi, I’m @mt-sette
+- 👋 Hi, I’m Matteo Sette

-[Short bio about yourself and your interests]
+Full Stack Web Developer specializing in the MERN stack with a background in Biology.
+Known for my drive, strong analytical abilities, and excellent communication skills.
+Passionate about contributing to projects focused on creating seamless user experiences and thriving in team-oriented environments.
+Always eager to expand my programming skills and knowledge.

 **Skills**